Melt and pour soap with sweet orange and cinnamon oil adds a nice cozy feel to any room. Great for showers, weddings, hostess, and helper gifts.

 Safety Note: I use this soap as more of a decoration or sachet to set in a room.
 The cinnamon essential oil can be a skin irritant.
 Especially with those who have sensitive skin.
 Just make sure that you use a very small amount of oil if you are going to use it to wash your hands or body.

 Aren't these orange peels fun?
-All you need to do is take a garnish tool and peel the rind around the orange.
+All you need to do is take a garnishing tool and peel the rind around the orange.
 They will curl up while drying, and you can let the oranges dry out too, to use in another project.
-Just make sure the orange has lots of air flow or it may start to rot.
+Just make sure the orange has good airflow or it may start mold and rot.

 By the way, one pound of soap filled this mold with enough leftover to make a couple more bars.